jdkandersson/flake8-docstrings-complete/README.md

 ### Fix DCO003

-This linting rule is triggered by a function/ method that has no arguments and a docstring that has an arguments section.
+This linting rule is triggered by a function/ method that has no arguments with a docstring that has an arguments section.
 For example:

 ```Python